-CBCV is able to produce these benefits by sustaining the naturally occurring anandamide (AEA) neurotransmitter in our brain (i.e. inhibiting the reuptake of AEA).
+CBCV can produce these benefits by sustaining the naturally occurring anandamide (AEA) neurotransmitter in our brain (i.e., inhibiting the reuptake of AEA).
 CBCV is often found in activated cannabis strains with less of the CBD and THC phytocannabinoids that people rave about.

 - Cannabinol (CBN)